-There is no cure for Buerger’s disease, but stopping all tobacco use is the best way to keep Buerger’s disease from getting worse.
-Specific medicines can help with your symptoms.
+There’s no cure for Buerger’s disease, but stopping all tobacco, marijuana and nicotine use is the best way to keep Buerger’s disease from getting worse.
+Providers also recommend avoiding secondhand smoke (other people’s smoke).

 When people with Buerger’s disease stop smoking, their symptoms usually get better.
 In some people, the disease goes into remission (becomes inactive) once they stop smoking.

-Some medications are helpful in Buerger’s disease treatment.
-They include medicines that:
+Some medications are helpful in Buerger’s disease treatment, including:

 You may get relief from Buerger’s disease symptoms with:

 Quitting smoking has no side effects.
 It improves your health in many ways.

 All medications have possible side effects, and they vary by drug.
 Your provider will carefully consider the best medication for you.

 Amputation of a finger or toe may lead to swelling, pain or infection.

 Spinal cord stimulation has a number of risks, including: